 These valuation impacts may help explain the difficulty that heritage developers encounter when contemplating the purchase of heritage properties.
 The requirement for a higher purchase price may be viewed as an impediment to heritage development.
 It could also be viewed as a rationale as to why the government should provide some type of support for heritage conservation.
-This could take the form of a grant to the purchaser of a heritage building or some type of tax relief to the seller of a heritage building.
+This could take the form of a grant to the purchaser of a heritage building or some type of tax relief to the seller of a heritage building i.e. deemed capital gain treatment of the recapture provisions of an eligible heritage building.